Teaching accounting for the fourth industrial revolution: ICT integration in South African schools

 References

 Adarkwah, M. A. (2021).
-“I’m not against online teaching, but what about us?”: ICT in Ghana post Covid-19.
+“I’m not against online teaching, but what about us?”: ICT in Ghana post-COVID-19.
 Education and Information Technologies, 26(2), 1665–1685.

 Aydin, M. K., & Gürol, M. (2019).
 A Systematic Review of Critical Factors Regarding ICT Use in Teaching and Learning.
 International Journal of Progressive Education, 15(4), 108–129.